 PHASE 1 SCHOOL OPEN PHASE 2 SCHOOL OPEN PHASE 3 SCHOOL OPEN PHASE 4 SCHOOL CLOSED VISITORS No visitors past the entry point without office permission.
 VISITORS No visitors past the entry point.
 Limited visitor access (by appointment; official school business only) face-covering required.
 Late Arrival: Guardian will bring student no further than the vestibule.
 Early Pick-up: Guardian will enter the VISITORS No visitors past the entry point.
 Visitor access by appt. (official school business only) face-covering required.
 Late Arrival - Guardian will bring student no further than the vestibule.
-Early Pick-up -Guardian will enter the vestibule and wait for student.
+Early Pick-up Guardian will enter the vestibule and wait for student.
 Not applicable, schools closed FACILITY USE AGREEMENTS Suspended until further notice.
-Exceptions approved by the school board or supt if urgent situation.
+Exceptions approved by the school board or superintendent if urgent situation.

-vestibule and wait for the student.
-FACILITY USE AGREEMENTS Suspended during Covid.
-Exceptions must be cleared by the superintendent.
-FACILITY USE AGREEMENTS Suspended until further notice.
-Exceptions approved by the school board or supt if urgent situation. -- -- --- --
+for the FACILITY AGREE Suspend Covid.
+Example 1 ed during FACILITY USE AGREEMENTS Suspended until further notice.
+Exceptions approved by the school board or supt. in an urgent situation. -- ----------- -- --